ndan14/roadmap.sh-projects/HTML Projects/README.md

 ## Notes

 - Every project is built as part of my learning journey.
-- Each project may include its own `README.md` with additional information.
 - This folder focuses on **HTML only**.
 CSS and JavaScript may be introduced later in other roadmap sections.

 ---